anolilab/zod-prisma/packages/zod-dto/README.md

 console.log(dto.value) // returns "test string"
 ```

-If you don't want Zod to throw errors when validation fails, use `the second parameter of the constructor`.
+If you don’t want Zod to throw errors when validation fails, use `the second parameter of the constructor`.
 This method returns an object containing either the successfully parsed data or a ZodError instance containing detailed information about the validation problems.